Sustainable Travel: Where to start in four easy steps.

 How to start thinking about travelling sustainably for your next trip.

-As mentioned briefly above, getting your head around all the options, nooks and crannies of sustainable travel can leave even the most seasoned of travellers dizzy.
+As mentioned briefly above, getting your head around all the options, nooks and crannies of sustainable travel can leave even the most seasoned of travelers dizzy.
 A simple process like a four-step plan that breaks it down just a little makes it easier to think ‘sustainable’ before every trip.
 These questions are:

 1. Destination: Does my preferred destination accommodate sustainable travel, or should I go somewhere else that does?